 • Established an Incorporated Association called the Adelaide Business Collective ✔ (2018)

-• Developed a business and retail sector skills-based Committee representative of the various business sectors and geographical locations of the City and North Adelaide ✔ (2018)
+• Developed a skills-based Committee representative of the various business sectors and geographical locations of the City and North Adelaide ✔ (2018)

 • Sought funding from the City of Adelaide (Council) to conduct a Feasibility Study of a Citywide business partnership consistent with overseas models of Business Improvement Districts ✔ (Council provided funding for the Study in 2019)